Cruising the NCL Breakaway Review the Highs and Lows

 Points to Note About the Cabin

-• Lack of USB Ports: The cabin currently lacks USB ports.
-Until the scheduled refurbishment and we know more, it’s advisable to bring an extra plug that includes USB-A and/or USB-C ports.
+- Lack of USB Ports: The cabin currently lacks USB ports.
+Until the scheduled refurbishment and we know more, you should bring an extra plug that includes USB-A and/or USB-C ports.

-• General Condition: The cabin shows signs of age so that you might notice some worn items.
+- General Condition: The cabin shows signs of age, so you might notice some worn items.

 Service on Norwegian Breakaway